Back to Blog

 Email-to-social matching.
 Mercana matches your customer emails to LinkedIn, Instagram, TikTok, X, and Facebook profiles in a single step.
 Confidence scores and source links let you verify before reaching out.

 AI-powered search.
 Ask natural-language questions like "Show me journalists in New York who bought in Q4" or "Find founders of Shopify brands who've ordered twice."
-No prompt engineering, no SQL.
+The interface is designed for ecommerce teams, not only technical operators.

 Activation built in.
 Instagram DM from your business account, personalized email templates, handwritten card integration, and pipeline management with Kanban boards.
 The data and the action live in the same screen.